-- Preserve more tooth than some other restorative options
+Preserve more teeth than some other restorative options

-- The shaping of the tooth far better than what the human hand could do in most instances
+The shaping of the tooth is far better than what the human hand could do in most instances

 These can be a very aesthetic way of holding a tooth together.
 However, sometimes they aren’t appropriate if too much tooth needs to be sacrificed to place a crown.